Sobolev multipliers and fractional Gaussian fields on Lipschitz boundaries with applications to deterministic and random acoustic systems: Acoustic operators in bounded Lipschitz domains

 \subsection{Acoustic systems, trace maps, and functional spaces}

 Let $\D$ be a Lipschitz domain in $\RR^d$, where $d \ge 2$.
-This means that $\D$ is a non-empty bounded open connected subset of $\RR^d$ and that its boundary $\pa \D$ is of the $C^{0,1}$-regularity \cite{G11} (i.e., $\paD$ is Lipschitz continuous).
-This assumption implies, in particular, that the outward normal unit vector-field $ \n \in L^\infty (\pa \D, \RR^d) $ is well-defined almost everywhere (a.e.) on $\partial \D$.
-In what follows, all $L^p$-spaces on the boundary $\pa \D$ are considered with respect to (w.r.t.) its surface measure $\dd \Si = \dd \Si_{\paD}$.
+This means that $\D$ is a non-empty bounded open connected subset of $\RR^d$ and that its boundary $\pa \D$ is of the $C^{0,1}$-regularity \cite{GMMM11,G11}, i.e., $\paD$ is a Lipschitz (continuous) boundary.
+This assumption implies, in particular, that the outward normal unit vector-field $ \n \in L^\infty (\pa \D, \RR^d) $ is well-defined almost everywhere (a.e.) on $\partial \D$ with respect to (w.r.t.) the surface measure $\dd \Si$ of $\paD$.

 By $L^2 (\D,\CC^d)$ we denote the Hilbert space of $\CC^d$-valued vector fields in $\D$ equipped with the inner product